espocrm/documentation/docs/administration/workflows.md

 The system will create a new record of any entity type.
 If there is a relationship between the target record and creating record, it's possible to relate the records.

 There is the ability to define **formula** to calculate field values.

+!!! note

-Note: Variables defined within formula won't be passed back, they are only available within a current script.
+    Variables defined within the formula script won't be passed back, they are only available within a current script.

 ### Create Related Record